Skip to main content

 Start with your current tax bill, not a search result.
 In California, real relief usually falls into three buckets: lower the taxable value, delay the payment, or remove a local line-item charge.
 The state already limits general property taxes under Proposition 13, but many older adults still struggle because of fixed income, supplemental bills after a move, parcel taxes, Mello-Roos-type charges, or a tax value that no longer matches the market.

 The biggest mistake is using the wrong program.
-The BOE’s senior-assistance guide says California has no specific property-tax exemption based only on age.
-So when sites talk about a California “senior exemption,” they often mean one of three different things: the regular Homeowners’ Exemption, a Proposition 19 transfer after a move, or the Property Tax Postponement Program, which is a loan-like deferral and not free money.
+The BOE senior guide says California has no specific property-tax exemption based only on age.
+So when sites talk about a California “senior exemption,” they often mean one of three different things: the regular homeowners’ exemption, a Proposition 19 transfer after a move, or the Property Tax Postponement Program.
+Postponement is loan-like relief.
+It is not a grant and not free money.

 Quick facts